 The Global Understanding in Health and Wellness course is a study abroad trip intended to assist students in the comparative analysis of holistic health and wellness practices between the U.S. and selected countries.
 The trip will include site visits to holistic health centers, various cultural tours and key visits to international health and Olympic sport facilities.
-Students will be expected to complete assigned readings on key health and wellness practices in facilities.
-Students will be expected to complete assigned readings on key health and wellness practices in the U.S. and other countries to understand the interests and concerns of the global health and wellness community.
+Students will be expected to

 Prerequisites: sophomore, junior, or senior standing with 2.5 GPA